erikvlcak/library/README.md

 # Your personal library

-Managing your book library has never been easier.
+Managing your library has never been easier.

 Main features: